AdrianLuk/fitaxx/wp-content/plugins/wpfront-notification-bar/readme.txt

 * **Select the pages/posts** you want to display the notification.
 * **Select the user roles** you want to display the notification.
 * Set **Start** and **End dates**.
+* Hide in **Small Devices**.

-Visit [WPFront Notification Bar Ideas](http://wpfront.com/notification-bar-plugin-ideas/) page for some useful functionalities.
+Visit [WPFront Notification Bar Troubleshooting](https://wpfront.com/wordpress-plugins/notification-bar-plugin/wpfront-notification-bar-troubleshooting/) page for troubleshooting steps.

 Visit [WPFront Notification Bar Settings](http://wpfront.com/notification-bar-plugin-settings/) page for detailed option descriptions.